Pediatric Dentistry Graduate Residency Program

 The program provides a rich and diversified educational experience that emphasizes comprehensive oral health care for healthy and medically complex infants, children and adolescents.
 Its renovated, state-of-the-art graduate clinic with 20 operatories (8 of which are private rooms), attends to a large and diverse population of the city of Chicago and the state of Illinois.
 Each operatory is equipped with nitrous oxide, digital radiography, a video monitor and a computer.
 There is an optimal ratio of dental assistants to residents.
 Residents graduate with significant experience providing care using different modalities of behavior management, including nitrous oxide, moderate sedation (oral and intranasal) and general anesthesia.

-The department has a diverse and rich clinical faculty that includes 7 full-time and 6 part-time clinical faculty members who are pediatric dentists.
+The department has a diverse and rich clinical faculty that includes 9 full-time and 6 part-time clinical faculty members.
 In addition, our faculty includes individuals from behavioral sciences, orthodontics, and public health.
 Physicians and dental specialists from other departments also contribute to teaching in the program in an interdisciplinary format.
+Our department also has a full-time social worker, two part-time social work interns, a recovery room nurse, a part-time nurse practitioner, and a team of anesthesiologists who provide care in our own two operating rooms.

-The Department of Pediatric Dentistry will accept up to 9 residents into the 2021 entering class.
-All positions will be awarded through the Dental Match Service and note that each track has its own match code.
-Applicants invited for an interview can rank both, one, or neither.
+The Department of Pediatric Dentistry will accept up to 10 residents into the 2024 entering class.
+All positions will be awarded through the Dental Match Services.

 - 2-year Certificate Program.
-Seven (7) 2 year Certificate program with a required integrated Master of Science (MS) in Oral Sciences.
+Up to ten (10) 2 year Certificate program with a required integrated Master of Science (MS) in Oral Sciences.

 The program is designed to fully prepare the resident for clinical practice, as well as to provide educational opportunities for those who desire to pursue a teaching, public health or research career in pediatric dentistry.

-Second-year residents may receive additional general anesthesia experience at St. Bernard Hospital and provide care at community-based health clinics.
+Second-year residents may receive additional community-based experiences through rotations in community-based health clinics.

 The program awards graduates with a Certificate in the Specialty of Pediatric Dentistry.
 Graduate Medical Education (GME) residents receive a competitive stipend for the duration of the certificate program.
-For 2020-2021, the first-year stipend is $58,716, the second-year stipend is $60,780, and the third-year stipend is $62,856 plus health coverage and fringe benefits.
+For 2023-2024, the first-year stipend is $66,072.56 and the second-year stipend is $68,395.67 plus health coverage and fringe benefits.
 Each July, there may be a small increase to the stipend.
 There are no tuition fees for enrollment in the Certificate program.
 Note that eligibility for a GME stipend is determined by GME policies and not by the residency program.

 A Master of Science in Oral Sciences degree is required and is integrated in the 24-month program.
-Tuition for the Master’s program is waived, up to $5,250 annually for the first 2 years, but it is taxed.
+Tuition for the Master’s program is waived.
+Up to $5,250 of tuition per year is non-taxable.

 Accepted residents must plan to be in Chicago by mid-June for mandatory GME, College of Dentistry, and Program orientation prior to the program start.